-Inert gas system with its alarms and trips are compulsory safety equipment on oil tankers under SOLAS Convention; Which also covers the rules and operation of inert gas system to prevent any explosion on tanker ships.
-Chapter two (1/4.5.5 and 2/16.3.3) of SOLAS make it compulsory for tanker ships of above 8000 Dwt (New) and 20,000 Dwt (Old rule up-to 2016) to have inert gas system installed.
+The inert gas system with its alarms and trips is compulsory safety equipment on oil tankers under the SOLAS Convention; Which also covers the rules and operation of the inert gas system to prevent any explosion on tanker ships.
+Chapter two (1/4.5.5 and 2/16.3.3) of SOLAS make it compulsory for tanker ships of above 8000 Dwt (New) and 20,000 Dwt (Old rule up-to 2016) to have the inert gas system installed.

-What is Inert Gas and Inert Gas System on Tanker’s?
+What is the Inert Gas and Inert Gas System on Tankers?

 Inert gas is a mixture of gases with not enough oxygen which can create or sustain explosion/Combustion.
 Typically inert gas used on tankers contains 2 to 5 percent of oxygen; 13 to 17 percent of carbon dioxide and balanced nitrogen.
 They are obtained by cleaning flue gas from the boiler or individual inert gas generator.

-Flue gas from boiler is generally preferred as it is not just cheap but also easily available and easy to obtain 2-5% oxygen level by controlling combustion parameters.
-It also satisfy the other requirement for inert gas as it not react to cargo material, isn’t toxic and easy to produce.
+Flue gas from the boiler is generally preferred as it is not just cheap but also easily available and easy to obtain a 2-5% oxygen level by controlling combustion parameters.
+It also satisfies the other requirement for inert gas as it does not react to cargo material, isn’t toxic, and easy to produce.

-While inert gas system is an integral part of safety (Operation and equipment) for the normal operation of ship.
-It pump inert gas into the tanks during the cargo operation.
-On flammability diagram it can be seen as the decreasing gap between the UFL ( Upper flammability limit ) and LFL ( Lower Flammability limit ).
-The UFL and LFL meets at point E; but inert gas is pumped in until it reach to the point F represented on the diagram.
+While the inert gas system is an integral part of safety (Operation and equipment) for the normal operation of the ship.
+It pumps inert gas into the tanks during the cargo operation.
+On the flammability diagram, it can be seen as the decreasing gap between the UFL ( Upper flammability limit ) and LFL ( Lower Flammability limit ).
+The UFL and LFL meet at point E; but inert gas is pumped in until it reaches to the point F represented on the diagram.

 Q.Why Inert Gas is Required on Ship?

-An oil tanker carry different grades of oil which produce high amount of highly commutable hydrocarbon vapors.
-Air is already in plenty all over the world with different source of heat (Boiler, hot work, smoking, charge discharge etc.) available on board.
+An oil tanker carries different grades of oil which produce a high amount of highly commutable hydrocarbon vapors.
+Air is already in plenty all over the world with a different source of heat (Boiler, hot work, smoking, charge-discharge etc.) available onboard.
 When hydrocarbon vapor mixed with air; it can lead to explosion damaging ship structure and crew.

-To ensure safe operation of ship; Tank atmosphere is maintained under safe limits by using inert gas system.
-Basically, hydrocarbon vapors cannot burn in an atmosphere less than 11% of oxygen by volume.
-So oxygen level is always maintained much below that figure with the help of inert gas pumped into the tanks.
+To ensure safe operation of ship; the Tank atmosphere is maintained under safe limits by using the inert gas system.
+Basically, hydrocarbon vapors cannot burn in an atmosphere of less than 11% of oxygen by volume.
+So the oxygen level is always maintained much below that figure with the help of inert gas pumped into the tanks.

-Flammability range decrease with increase in inert gas concentration; generally inert gas is pumped into the tanks until the upper flammability limit and lower flammability limit coincides.
-No hydrocarbon – oxygen gas mixture can burn under such condition.
-Inert gas system is essential for ship safety, it not just provide inert gas with oxygen 5% by volume but also help maintain positive pressure in tanks.
+Flammability range decrease with an increase in inert gas concentration; generally inert gas is pumped into the tanks until the upper flammability limit and lower flammability limit coincides.
+No hydrocarbon – oxygen gas mixture can burn under such conditions.
+The inert gas system is essential for ship safety, it does not just provide inert gas with oxygen 5% by volume but also helps maintain positive pressure in tanks.

 Component and Layout of Inert Gas System

-A typical inert gas system consists of following systems:-
+A typical inert gas system consists of the following systems:-

 - Demister: The flue gas became moist after leaving the scrubber tower; so to make it free of excess moisture demister is placed just after the scrubber tower.